Creating Print-Ready PDFs from Adobe Programs: A Complete Guide

 • Resolve any errors before proceeding

-• Ensure your document includes proper bleeds (typically 0.125″ or 3mm on all sides)
+• Expand (>) the Bleed and Slug section, ensure your document includes proper bleeds (typically 0.125″ or 3mm on all sides)

 • Check that all images are high-resolution (300 dpi minimum)